matteomanzo-zz/CV/README.md

 As I have been always working with customers in hotels, I have learnt how to handle customer's needs.

-- Customise the user experience such as for the client to be the best option and for the hotel to get the best value.
+- I strived to create the best user experience for every client, whilst delivering value and meeting sales targets for the hotel.
-- Find valuable alternatives in case we couldn't provide the customer's original request.
+- Find valuable alternatives in case we couldn't provide the customer's original request

 ###Polyglot

-- I was born in Italy, so my first language is Italian,
+- I was born in Italy, so my first language is Italian
-- I have learnt English while I was living in Melbourne, Southampton and London,
+- I speak fluent English.
+I learnt it while I was living in Melbourne, Southampton and London
-- I have learnt Spanish when I lived in Mallorca,
+- I have a professional working proficiency in Spanish.
+I learnt it when I lived in Mallorca
-- I have attended a German basic course in Berlin for two months.
+- I have attended a German basic course in Berlin for two months

 ##Other skills